epistemex/cue2srt/README.md

 You can define a template file that allow for advanced formatting of text (assuming your media player supports formatted SRT files).
 An example template file can look like:

+    # This is a comment line - will be ignored in output.
     <font color="#ff9900"><i>TITLE</i></font>
     <font color="#21A3C5">ARTIST</font>

-where the TITLE and ARTIST keywords will be replaced with actual artist and title from track.
-Comments (lines starting with #) are allowed as well.
+where the `TITLE` and `ARTIST` keywords will be replaced with actual artist and title from track.
+Comments (lines starting with `#`) are allowed as well.

 Then simply specify the path to the template file: